History of the Catholic Church in Spain: 19th century

-1930-36
+20th century

+1930s

 The Republican government which came to power in Spain in 1931 was strongly anti-clerical, secularising education, prohibiting religious education in the schools, and expelling the Jesuits from the country.
-In May, 1931, a wave of attacks hit Church properties in Madrid, Andalucia, and the Levant, as dozens of religious buildings, including churches, friaries, convents, and schools, lay in ruins.
+In May 1931 a wave of attacks hit Church properties in Madrid, Andalucia and the Levant, as dozens of religious buildings, including churches, friaries, convents and schools, lay in ruins.
 The government expropriated all Church properties, such as episcopal residences, parish houses, seminaries and monasteries.
 The Church had to pay rent and taxes in order to continuously use these properties.
 Religious vestments, chalices, statues, paintings, and similar objects necessary for worship were expropriated as well.

 The Church was weak among the anti-clerical middle-class and much of the urban working class, but remained powerful among the wealthy elite and the army.
 Its main base was the peasantry in heavily rural Spain.
 It had international support from Catholics, especially members of the Irish diaspora, which was politically powerful in the United States.
 There were some middle class Catholics, and their women were mobilized through the Acción Católica de la Mujer (Women's Catholic Action), established in 1920.
 It emphasized women's role as mothers and caregivers and registered women by presenting the vote as a means to fulfill women's obligation to protect family and religious values.

 The Catholics in 1933 fought back by forming – for the first time – a Catholic party, the Confederation Espanola de Derechas Autonomas (CEDA).
 It was dissolved in 1937.

-Civil war 1936-39
+Civil war (1936-1939)

 Political ideologies were intensely polarized, as both right and left saw vast evil conspiracies on the other side that had to be stopped.
 The central issue was the role of the Catholic Church, which the left saw as the major enemy of modernity and the Spanish people, and the right saw as the invaluable protector of Spanish values.
 Power see-sawed back and forth in 1931 to 1936 as the monarchy was overthrown, and complex coalitions formed and fell apart.
 The end came in a devastating civil war, 1936–39, which was won by the conservative, pro-Church, Army-backed "Nationalist" forces supported by Nazi Germany and Italy.
 The Nationalists, led by General Francisco Franco, defeated the Republican "Loyalist" coalition of liberals, socialists, anarchists, and communists, which was backed by the Soviet Union.

 Thousands of churches were destroyed, and Catholic priests, nuns and conspicuous laymen came under violent attack by the Republican side.
 Of the 30,000 priests and monks in Spain in 1936, 6800 were killed, including 13% of the secular priests and 23% of the monks; 13 bishops and 283 nuns were killed.
 Half the killings took place during the first month and a half of the civil war.
 The killers were typically anarchists who acted because the Church was their great enemy and they supported the rebellion.